-- What harmful behavior is keeping you from being close to God?
+- What behavior is separating you from God?

 - How do you feel about allowing sin to live in you and rule over you?

-- Do you see regret and ruin are the results of sin?
+- Do you see regret and ruin on the other side of this behavior?

-- Will giving into temptations and urges help you grow closer to God in Christ?
+- Will giving into temptations and desires help you stop sinning and grow closer to God in Christ?

 Other Scriptures: Mark 7:20–23, 8:36–37, Rom 1:28–32, 3:23, 6:23, 1 Cor 6:9–11, 2 Cor 5:14–15.

-(2) Observe the devastation of what enslaves you.
+(2) See the devastation of what enslaves you.

-- How will you feel after giving into the same temptations?
+- How do you feel after giving into the same temptations?

-- Will you feel more stress, guilt, shame, and selfish for giving into these things?
+- Will you feel sorrow, stress, guilt, shame, hopeless and, or selfish for giving into sinful desires?

-- What will happen if you continue sinful and evil behavior unto death or judgment day?
+- What will happen if you continue sinful behavior until you come before God in judgment?

-- What is better about living without this sin?
+- What are some things that are better about living without reoccurring guilt?

-- Do you want God to help you live that kind of life?
+- Do you want God to help you live a holy life free from guilt and hopelessness?